 Born in Quesnel, BC and bred in Maple Ridge, Grist was composing music at the piano in pre-school.
 Later years of piano lessons and singing with the high school choir propelled her to Vancouver, where she studied jazz at the world-renowned Capilano University while deepening her pool of musical influences and honing her songwriting skills.

 What’s more, the accolades extend beyond music and into other media.
 Her quirky creative flare with visual art and video has garnered admiration from fans and followers across the globe.
 From hand-drawn and chalkboard-animated music videos to cardboard cityscapes, colourful e-cards, and beyond, Grist’s output isn’t limited to cleverly crafted pop songs.
-In 2014, Grist had a nomination for ‘Video of the Year’ at the WCMAs (Western Canadian Music Awards) and was longlisted for the Prism Prize.
+In 2014, Grist was nominated for ‘Video of the Year’ and ‘Best Children’s Album’ at the WCMAs (Western Canadian Music Awards) and ‘Best Children’s Album’ at the CFMAs (Canadian Folk Music Awards), as well as longlisted for the Prism Prize.